SKLn-Rad/Xam.Plugin.Webview/README.md

 **Forms WebView** is designed to be a lightweight alternative with only minor configuration needed to be performed by the developer before giving them access to a denser API allowing them more flexibility in creating hybrid applications in the Xamarin platform.

-### If this helps you!
-Pints are greatly appreciated: PayPal @ ryandixon1993@gmail.com

 ### Setup
-* NuGET package available here: TBA
+* NuGET package available here: https://www.nuget.org/packages/Xam.Plugin.WebView/1.0.0
 * Install into both your PCL and Platform projects
 * On Android, include the Android.Mono.Export reference for the Javascript Interface